 Methadone prevents the onset of these withdrawal symptoms.
 Because methadone is an opiate, it keeps opiate levels in the body high enough to delay withdrawal symptoms.
 In relation to heroin and other opiates, however, methadone causes relatively little euphoria, making it a suitable replacement drug.

 One of the largest drawbacks to methadone detox is that it is a very lengthy treatment and addictive in comparison to other methods of detoxification.
 Instead of a person experiencing minimized withdrawal symptoms for days – or hours when rapid detox is used – methadone treatments can last for years.
 In fact, the National Institute on Drug Abuse suggests patients stay on methadone for at least one year.

 Methadone is a Schedule II controlled substance, so it’s subject to federal regulations.
 One dose lasts only 24 to 36 hours before withdrawal symptoms set in.
-This means patients must come to special methadone clinics to receive his medication.
-Going to a methadone clinic every day for the rest of one’s life is time consuming, inconvenient and often embarrassing.
+This means patients must come to special methadone clinics to receive their medication.
+Going to a methadone clinic every day for the rest of one’s life is time-consuming, inconvenient, and often embarrassing.

 Waismann Method Methadone Detox

 While methadone has an accepted medical use, its federal classification as a controlled substance means it also has a high potential for abuse.
 Most people who take methadone or other opiate medications do not set out to become dependent upon them.
 It can just happen with regular use.
 People who fall into this unfortunate and fast-moving trap may feel like there is no way out.
 Fortunately, there are a number of safe, quality treatment options for opiate dependency, including the Rapid Detox by the Waismann Method.

 Methadone dependency doesn’t have to keep you down any longer.
 If you want safe and effective detox that provides lasting results, call us at 1-800-423-2482.